FSUAngularJS/CourseOutline/README.md

     -   The pieces of the puzzle

-        -   Two-way data binding

-        -   Directives

     -   How it fits together

-        -   How much of the page is an Angular application?

     -   Model, View, Controller from the AngularJS Perspective

--   Single Page Applications

-    -   What do we mean by Single Page Application?

-    -   Creating Angular Modules

-    -   Using Angular's Routing Service

-        -   Routing Basics

-        -   Accessing URL Data

-        -   Using the $location Service

-    -   Creating a Skeleton Single Page Application

 -   Controllers